 I took my first summer trip with both the kiddies a few weeks ago and learned the importance of a few essential travel accessories when the babies are on board.

 First and foremost?
 The accessory of it being sleep time when you’re driving or flying to and from your destination!
 I either wake the kids up super early to ensure a nice long nap if we leave the house at around ten .a.m.
 (To avoid traffic), or I keep the kids alert, active and awake all day, and leave the house for a trip wit the kids at around seven p.m. to make sure the kids fall asleep at the beginning of the trip, and sleep the whole time.
+I make sure they get sweet dreams with earplugs in while they sleep, that waay they won´t wake up from noises.
 And I did realize that right now my kids’ max traveling time without utter madness is about five hours.
 Even when I left at bed time to come home, after a few hours the kids started to wake up on and off and complain that they were hot or uncomfortable.

 The second non-material accessory that’s a must-have is the knowledge that it is not going to be a relaxing experience.
 When I went to visit my aunt a few weeks ago we were talking about traveling with kids, and she told me how she brought her newborn and her toddler to Europe all by herself.
 When I asked her how she did it, she just said: “The only word to describe it is to say that the plane ride was a nightmare.”
 And she said that she just braced herself for a chaotic experience, which it was, and she just ignored anyone who gave her a hard time for her kids screaming or wahtnot, and when she finally got to Brussel to see her family, she had a great time, so it was worth it.